 Have you heard of the Yishun curse?
-I hadn’t till this year, when I forwarded a Yishun property listing to a good friend who immediately texted back “NEVER, NEVER move to Yishun”.
-This friend is usually rather a calm person, so the capital letters got my immediate attention and I started Googling for news on Yishun.
+I hadn’t till this year when I forwarded a Yishun property listing to a good friend who immediately texted back, “NEVER, NEVER move to Yishun.”
+This friend is usually rather a calm person, so the capital letters got my immediate attention, and I started Googling for news on Yishun.

-Let’s just say, it wasn’t good: Yishun’s reputation for the Criminal, the Bizarre and the Supernatural has spread so far and wide that it’s been dubbed the Devil’s Ring and has even been featured in the Hindustani Times as well as Netflix (on the horror series Stranger Things)!
-The odd happenings of Yishun have been extensively covered in the media so I won’t recap them in detail here, suffice to say they range from: triple murders (in fact, the first search term that pops up on YouTube for Yishun is “Yishun fire” and the second is “Yishun triple murders”), multiple cat killings, spontaneous bus combustion, ghost sightings, random sinkholes in the road and shopping mall stabbings to falling concrete blocks…
+Let’s just say it wasn’t good: Yishun’s reputation for the Criminal, the Bizarre, and the Supernatural has spread so far and wide that it’s been dubbed the Devil’s Ring and has even been featured in the Hindustani Times as well as Netflix (on the horror series Stranger Things)!
+The odd happenings of Yishun have been extensively covered in the media, so I won’t recap them in detail here, suffice to say, they range from triple murders (in fact, the first search term that pops up on YouTube for Yishun is “Yishun fire” and the second is “Yishun triple murders”), multiple cat killings, spontaneous bus combustion, ghost sightings, random sinkholes in the road and shopping mall stabbings to falling concrete blocks…

 Perhaps you’re a die-hard agnostic and wonder why this information is relevant, especially since there’s been a great push to improve the reputation of Yishun in recent years.
 We’ve been told, for example, that crime in Yishun has plunged by almost 60% between 2010 and 2016 and that this places it in the middle to lower half when neighbourhoods are ranked by their crime rate.

-If you’d like to know more about Yishun, read on, if not feel free to skip to the next paragraph!
+If you’d like to know more about Yishun, read on; if not, feel free to skip to the next paragraph!
 (For non-supernatural information on Yishun property and the neighbourhood, check out this article.
 On the other hand, if you’re very superstitious, you can refer to the following map, first shared by a now-defunct blog dedicated to the strange events of Yishun, which shows how the strange events of Yishun are concentrated around a ring (hence its nickname “Devil’s Ring.”))

 And well, to cite a quote by our late PM/SM Lee Kuan Yew:

 “I’m a pragmatic, practical fellow… I’m not superstitious about numbers.
 But if you have a house that other people think has disadvantaged Fengshui and numbers, when you buy it, you must consider that when you resell.
-So again it’s a practical consideration.
+So again, it’s a practical consideration.
 Not that I’m interested in it.
-But if I buy that, I must get a low price because when I sell it I will get a low price.”
+But if I buy that, I must get a low price because when I sell it, I will get a low price.”

-Likewise, the reputation of Yishun won’t deter me from considering a property there if it meets my needs but, given that said reputation may have an impact on my selling the unit in future, I’m paying more attention to the pricing of 1 Canberra than I’ve done with other ECs such as the Esparis and Citylife@Tampines.
+Likewise, the reputation of Yishun won’t deter me from considering a property there if it meets my needs, but, given that said reputation may have an impact on my selling the unit in future, I’m paying more attention to the pricing of 1 Canberra than I’ve done with other ECs such as the Esparis and Citylife@Tampines.

 Before looking at the numbers, let’s discuss the property that started the whole Yishun conversation: 1 Canberra, an EC in Yishun that has dual-key duplex penthouse units as well as a single-storey dumbbell penthouse units, both over 2,000 sq ft in size and perfect for multi-generational living.
-(You may argue that Canberra, being a new town between Yishun and Sembawang, isn’t exactly Yishun but many still lump the 2 together so I’m considering it as part of Yishun in this article.)
+(You may argue that Canberra, being a new town between Yishun and Sembawang, isn’t exactly Yishun, but many still lump the 2 together, so I’m considering it as part of Yishun in this article.)

 Unlike my previous articles on ECs, I’m only going to do a quick overview of 1 Canberra instead of an in-depth review before going on to look at the numbers.